sonisarm/Pedigree-analysis/README.md

 ### Welcome to my GitHub 👋
 ### I'm Sonia Sarmiento, geneticist, ecologist and microbiologist by training working on bioinformatics since 2 years at the University of Lausanne 👩🏽‍💻
-### I'm currently working on barn owl population genomics 🧬
+### I'm currently working on barn owl population genomics with Prof. Jérôme Goudet 🧬
 ### You can reach me at sonia.sarmientocabello@unil.ch 📫

 <!--